Vixen FL70S Review

 FL70’s in-between-sized aperture is unusual, but I really like it: noticeably

-more capable than a 60mm, it’s still very light and portable.
+more capable than a 60mm, it’s still smaller than the

 getting rarer, but still make a superb alternative to a small Takahashi,